AlvOliveira/qikserve/ANSWERS.md

 ## 1. How long did you spend on the test?
 What would you add if you had more time?

-I spent approximately 24 hours creating all the code, setting up the test environment with Docker Compose, and preparing the project description on GitHub.
+I spent approximately 24 hours creating all the code, setting up the test environment with Docker Compose, and preparing the project description on GitHub and tests.
 If I had more time, I would create a product registration feature with or without promotions via the API to further enrich the project's challenge.

 ## 2. What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it.